dnvriend/shapeless-test/README.md

 ## Tagged Types

+## HList Type classes

+- Intersection
+An intersection is the set that contains all the elements of set A that also belongs to set B.
+Intersection is a type class supporting `HList` intersection.
+In case of duplicate types, this operation is a multiset intersection.
+If type `T` appears n times in this `HList` and m < n times in `M`, the resulting `HList` contains the first m elements of type `T` in this `HList`.

+Also available if `M` contains types absent in this `HList`.

 ## Projects
 - [Kittens -  a Scala library which provides instances of type classes from the Cats library for ADTs using shapeless - Miles Sabin](https://github.com/milessabin/kittens)